Student Bill of Rights

 Students have the following rights concerning person and residence:

-• C. The right to remain free from unwarranted entrance of his/her/their residence.
+• The right to remain free from unwarranted entrance of his/her/their residence.
 The privacy of a resident’s room shall always be respected (except in the conduct of routine housekeeping, maintenance functions and emergencies);

-• D. The right to remain free from search and seizure of person, place and property without reasonable cause.
+• The right to remain free from search and seizure of person, place and property without reasonable cause.
 In the case of a warranted search, the student shall be informed of who conducted the search and why;

 ARTICLE IV